Good Game: Spawn Point: Production

 As the show is "for younger gamers", it is not suitable to review games rated M, MA15+ or R18+.
 Bendixsen said "occasionally we might give you a glimpse of a mature title but only where it's necessary to make a point", and adds that the contentious content would always be excluded.
 On 1 July 2011, TV Tonight said "Together with ABC2's Good Game, Good Game: SP has reached over 1.3 million vodcasts, the most downloaded vodcasts of any ABC programme this year.
 ABC3's Good Game: SP website has recorded 254,000 visits and 1.6 million page views since January."
 O'Donnell named the "Ask Good Game" segment his "favourite part of the show, reading those letters and making the noises".
 He added "It's my dream that one day kids might look back on GGSP in the way I look back on shows from my youth, I hope we do it well enough that this might happen."

 Bendixsen announced her departure from the show in January 2017; supporting host Gus Ronald and Angharad Yeo took her place.
 O'Donnell departed from the show in December 2017, and was replaced by Gemma Driscoll in 2018.
 Ronald departed the show in 2018, replaced by William Yates in 2019.
 Yates departed in 2020.
-"Jax" joined the show in February 2022 and departed in December 2022.
 In November 2022, Yeo announced her departure at the year's end.
+Harry Jun, who was a supporting host in 2023, joined Driscoll for a series of ten special episodes in 2024 and 2025, airing on ABC Family.
+The sixteenth season premiered on ABC iview in two parts of seven episodes—on 4 July and 22 August 2025—before airing weekly on ABC Family.